liopyu/Curseforge-Earnings-Exporter/README.md

 # CurseForge Earnings Exporter

-**CurseForge Earnings Exporter** is a Google Chrome extension that allows CurseForge creators to export their **Author Rewards / Points Generated** history into a **clean, structured PDF report** with optional per-mod breakdowns and custom date ranges.
+**CurseForge Earnings Exporter** is a browser extension for **Google Chrome and Mozilla Firefox** that allows CurseForge creators to export their **Author Rewards / Points Generated** history into a **clean, structured PDF report** with optional per-mod breakdowns and custom date ranges.

 The extension works directly on the CurseForge website by reading the visible transaction table, handling pagination, expanding breakdown panels, and generating a locally downloadable PDF — no external servers, no data upload.